NEAR-Edu/near-certification-tools/web-app/README.md

 # Overview

-This project will be accessible at https://cert.near.university (and hosted via https://dashboard.render.com/web/srv-c7sqr03ru51p1aabjuk0/settings).
+This project will be accessible at https://cert.near.university.
+See [deployment_notes.md](deployment_notes.md).

 ## Frontend